 Yes!
 Our Office of Admissions staff are still available to help you with any questions, concerns, or problems you may have.
 While we are not currently on campus, we are working regular hours remotely.
 Visit our contact us page to find the best way to reach us.

-In accordance with recommendations by the State of Iowa and the Iowa Board of Regents to prevent the spread of Novel Coronavirus (COVID-19), all on-campus visits, tours, and information sessions are suspended indefinitely.
+In accordance with recommendations by the State of Iowa and the Iowa Board of Regents to prevent the spread of Novel Coronavirus (COVID-19), with the exception of some limited campus walking tours, most on-campus visits and information sessions are suspended indefinitely.
 Currently, we are not taking registrations for future on-campus visits.
 Register for our online events or counselor calls (phone or video).
 Visit our campus virtually through our YouTube channel featuring videos of campus tours, student life, as well as our residence halls.
+You can also view our virtual campus tour.

 Are there ways I can learn more about the University of Iowa virtually?